michelin/suricate/README.md

 #### Social Login

 Suricate supports authentication with GitHub and GitLab.
-You can configure social login using the `application-social-login.properties` file, which you can activate by running the application with the `social-login` profile.
+You can configure social login using the `application-social-login.yml` file, which you can activate by running the application with the `social-login` profile.

 When you activate social login, you can activate or deactivate a social login mode by adding or removing it from the